Category:

 Our advice to the franchisor described above is

-easy: No. It is essential that every franchisor meet with their
+easy: No. It’s essential that every franchisor meet with their

 franchise.